rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Type-reflection system

-([#1498](https://github.com/mozilla/rust/issues/1498)) A very preliminary form of this should arrive in 0.3: type descriptors contain a compiler-generated function that calls visitor-methods on a predefined intrinsic visitor interface.
+([#1498](https://github.com/mozilla/rust/issues/1498)) A very preliminary form of will arrive in 0.3 and be extended over time to cover many tasks: type descriptors contain a compiler-generated function that calls visitor-methods on a predefined intrinsic visitor interface.
 This enables reflecting on a value without knowing its type (with some supporting library work).
 Much existing code will gradually shift over to this interface, as it subsumes a number of other tasks the compiler and runtime are currently doing as special cases.

 ## Compilation and linkage-model changes

 There are a bunch of changes in here, all inter-related.
 They're mostly agreed-on though.

-### Change `crust` and `native` to `extern`

-([#2082](https://github.com/mozilla/rust/issues/2082)) This just gets rid of a couple keywords and feeds into the third item.
-When an item is marked with `extern`, if it does not have a body it is a declaration of code-written-in-C (or some other foreign language) linked to rust; if it has a body it is a declaration of code-written-in-rust that should be exposed via some foreign ABI.

 ### Separate form of module import: `mod foo = bar;`